ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

 ---
 # Programming in Python: The First App

-This tutorial is meant to give a basic introduction on how an application for the Community Firmware of the Fischertechnik TXT controller is being written.
+This tutorial will give a basic introduction on how to write an application for the Community Firmware of the Fischertechnik TXT controller.

 An app consists of at least three files: